 If you live with low self-esteem, you aren't alone.
 In fact, experts say nearly 85 percent of all adults experience low self-worth.
 What's worse, low self-esteem can lead to depression, anxiety disorders, and other health issues, especially when it goes on for years or decades.

 Don't worry, though: low self-esteem isn't something you have to live with for the rest of your life.
-In fact, there are six things you can start doing right now to build healthy self-esteem as an adult.

 - Recognize negative self-talk, then reframe it.